 The only functional difference between Cast and the Extruded acrylic sheet is the temperature ranges in which they are pliable.
-DO not exceed them.
+Do not exceed them.
 Excessively high temperatures may cause the sheets to blister and burn.
-Extruded acrylic sheet will give better definition in tight radii or deep draws.
+The extruded acrylic sheet will better define tight radii or deep draws.

 Cast acrylic sheet should be heated to between 340° and 380°F (171° and 193°C).

 Extruded sheet should be heated to between 290°F and 320°F (145°C and 160°C).

 Line bending or thermoforming Abrasion Resistant acrylic sheet is not recommended.
 Cold forming is possible.
 To calculate the minimum bend radius of curvature, multiply the thickness of the sheet to be used by 330.
 Tighter radii may result in crazing or cracking of the coating.